 Data from the Drug Screening Program has also provided scientific rationale for two new chordoma-specific clinical trials:

-- Afatinib (EGFR inhibitor) – This Phase 2 trial studying the effectiveness of the drug afatinib is currently in development and expected to begin enrolling patients with locally advanced or metastatic tumors this year.
+- Afatinib (EGFR inhibitor) – This Phase 2 trial studying the effectiveness of the drug afatinib is currently in development and expected to begin enrolling patients with locally advanced or When tumors have spread to other parts of the body from the original tumor site. tumors this year.

 - Palbociclib (CDK 4/6 inhibitor) – This Phase 2 trial studying the effectiveness of the drug palbociclib began enrolling patients with locally advanced and metastatic tumors in December at the National Center for Tumor Diseases in Heidelberg, Germany.

-These two trials are supported by the Foundation’s Clinical Trials Program, which provides financial support, clinical trial design support, as well as patient and provider outreach and education.
+These two trials are supported by the Foundation’s Clinical Trials Program, which provides financial support, Research studies involving human subjects that are done to test whether a treatment is safe, and how well it will work to treat a specific disease. design support, as well as patient and provider outreach and education.
 Currently, we are supporting a total of seven trials, three of which are already enrolling, and four are currently in various stages of planning.
 The Foundation’s goal is to initiate a total of 10 clinical trials by 2020.

 Advancing new therapies to the clinic